 Wireless Data Nodes Identify Data Center Energy Waste

 Ferreting out energy savings opportunities in complex data centers can be a game of hide and seek.
-But Critical Systems Testing (CST) has found a way to win the advantage with a special 'Come out, come out wherever you are tool' – Onset Computer's Hobo data logger, a small, portable box that uncovers a wide range of hard-to-find information.
+But Critical Systems Testing (CST) has found a way to win the advantage with a special 'Come out, come out, wherever you are tool' – Onset Computer Corporation's HOBO data logger, a small, portable device that uncovers a wide range of hard-to-find information.

 CST is a Colorado-based reliability and energy efficiency company, which validates that automation systems are operating to equipment specifications in data centers, often during commissioning or retro-commissioning.
 This is an important task for many reasons, not the least of which is that data centers house the necessary equipment to keep America's Internet-driven economy up and running.